Get us in your inbox

 • price 3 of 4

-"Eco-friendly” is one of the buzzwords at Hotel Palomar, a Kimpton hotel located in an historic art-deco building in Center City that was built in 1929.
-Whether making use of one of the custom-designed PUBLIC bikes for a ride around town, taking a walk in Rittenhouse Square—which is just steps away—or stretching out on the yoga mat that is found in every room free of charge, you’ll love your stay at this trendy and comfy spot.
+'Eco-friendly' is one of the buzzwords at Hotel Palomar, a Kimpton hotel located in an historic art deco building in Center City that was built in 1929.
+Whether making use of one of the custom-designed 'PUBLIC' bikes for a ride around town, taking a walk in Rittenhouse Square—which is just steps away—or stretching out on the yoga mat that is found in every room free of charge, you’ll love your stay at this trendy and comfy spot.
 Decor inside the 230-room hotel is jazzy and fun with a bit of local flair (see the colorful busts of Benjamin Franklin found in the lobby).
 Hotel Palomar isn’t just for you, either.
-As one of the city’s premier pet-friendly hotels, your pooch will be pampered with a pet bed delivered right to your room, where he can relax with a bone while you unwind with a complimentary glass of wine in the living room each evening.
+As one of the city’s premier pet-friendly hotels, your pooch will be pampered with its own bed delivered right to your room, where they can relax with a treat while you unwind with a complimentary glass of wine.

 Advertising